THUYimingLi/BackdoorBox/README.md

 ![CUDA 11.1](https://img.shields.io/badge/cuda-11.1-DodgerBlue.svg?style=plastic)
 ![License GPL](https://img.shields.io/badge/license-GPL-DodgerBlue.svg?style=plastic)

-BackdoorBox is a Python toolbox for backdoor learning research.
-Specifically, BackdoorBox contains modules for conducting backdoor attacks and backdoor defenses.
+BackdoorBox is a Python toolbox for backdoor attacks and defenses.

 This project is still under development and therefore there is no user manual yet.
 Please refer to the 'tests' sub-folder to get more insights about how to use our implemented methods.